edrlab/members/content/members/HongKongPL.md

 services:
 tags: [""]
 categories: ["technology-providers"]
-summary: "
-Wafer Systems (Asia) Limited (“Wafer”) is an IT Solution Company with over 30 years of system integration and software development experiences.
+summary: "Wafer Systems (Asia) Limited (“Wafer”) is an IT Solution Company with over 30 years of system integration and software development experiences.
 Apart from Hong Kong, Wafer is having offices in Beijing, Shanghai, Guangzhou, Chengdu, Suzhou of the PRC, Shenzhen and ASEAN; and a software development